rajakolluru/cheniledocs.github.io/pages/codex-docs/000-codex-docs-index.md

 - Read the architecture and dependency pages for cross-repository structure.
 - Use the maintainer handbook for version upgrades, tagging, `git describe`, deploy, and Maven Central verification.
 - Use the config guide when working on `cconfig`, runtime overrides, or retriever composition.
+- Use the service registry and proxies guide when replacing direct HTTP clients with Chenile interface-based invocation.
 - Use the Chenile Gen guide when generating application code from blueprints.
 - Use the repository guides page when narrowing down where a change belongs.